ushadow/socket_input/README.md

 ### OpenNI middleware
 * Install NITE Dev Linux x64 v1.5.2.21 (unstable version)

 	I removed the Features_1_5_2 folder so that libXnVFeatures_1_5_2.so is not installed.
-With is librarcy installed, the sample program org.OpenNI.Samples.UserTracker crashes.
+With is library installed, the sample program org.OpenNI.Samples.UserTracker crashes.
 The C++ version of the user tracking program runs fine though.
 I reported this bug in the [OpneNI Google group] (https://groups.google.com/d/msg/openni-dev/259RT7dVSy4/jK0YSikT5NEJ).